open-telemetry/oteps/text/0066-separate-context-propagation.md

 same transaction.
 The Correlations API is similar to the Baggage API, except it is a write-only interface.

-The observability APIs are not described here directly.
+The various observability APIs are not described here directly.
 However, in this new design, all observability APIs would be modified to make use of the generalized context propagation mechanism described below, rather than the tracing-specific propagation system it uses today.